 Where there has previously been a significant number of shareholder votes against a meeting proposal, the Board should take action to address shareholder’s concerns by performing an appropriate level of engagement to identify the underlying issues which will be representative in management’s recommendations.

-NAB Wealth Proxy Voting Policy
+MLC Wealth Proxy Voting Policy

 Proxy Voting Principles

 The Proxy Voting Policy outlines that MLC assess and vote all proxies for every resolution in respect of holdings beneficially owned by MLC entities in companies publicly listed in Australia, excepting entities for which MLC has no discretion to vote.
 That is, MLC aims to vote at 100% of the annual and extraordinary shareholder meetings for Australian Listed companies we invest into and where we have the voting authority to do so.

 MLC's decision to assess and vote all proxies in which we have discretion to vote represents a large commitment to encouraging these companies to be accountable for their actions and to uphold good corporate governance.